 18. LOAD: Press to begin the CD load sequence.
 When the radio prompts to select a slot, use the presets to select the desired slot to load the CD.
-If the selected slot already contains a CD, the display will already contains a CD, the display will read SLOT FULL.
+If the selected slot already contains a CD, the display will read SLOT FULL.
 Press and hold to autoload up to 6 CDs.
 Load CDs one at a time when the radio prompts to load a CD.

-19. CD eject: Press to begin the CD eject sequence When the radio prompts to select a CD, use the prompts to select a OD, as and DD to eject.
+19. CD eject: Press to begin the CD eject sequence When the radio prompts to select a CD, use the presets to select the desired CD to eject.
 Press and hold to auto eject all CDs present in the system.
 If there is no CD present, the display will read NO CD.

-20. CD slot: Insert one CD at a time, label side up, when the system prompts to load a CD.
+20. CD slot: Insert one CD/MP3 at a time, label side up, when the system prompts to load a CD.